MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-facility-manager.md

 ---
-title: Use the facility safety management app
+title: Use the Facility Safety Management app
-description: Provides an overview of facility safety management app.
+description: Provides an overview of the Facility Safety Management app.
 author: wbakker
 ms.service: powerapps
 ms.topic: conceptual